-Having discussed the role of situated knowledge, we now turn to the structure of a failure-solving process.
-This refers to the different stages involved in addressing data production failure, including failure detection, attribution, solutions, and learning from failure.
-Indeed a previous study (Barley and Bechky 1994) suggests that the failure-solving process goes through iterations of representation updates and reframing of the problem.
-However, there are still important questions related to understanding the structure of failure-solving processes and how the process may be influenced by the attribution of failure and the specific characteristics of failure-generating tasks.
-It is also important to understand the conditions that produce a faster transition from a wasteful search to a more productive search.
-To better understand this issue, we discuss some useful insights and findings from the cognitive science literature on problem-solving in the context of scientific discovery (Klahr 2002; Klahr and Simon 1999; Simon, Langley and Bradshaw 1981).
+Lastly, we examine the structure of the failure-solving process, which can include four key stages: detection, attribution, solution generation, and learning from failure.
+While previous research has shown how scientists address experimental failures through iterative representation updates and problem reframing (Barley and Bechky 1994), less is known about how the failure-solving process can be influenced by failure attribution and the characteristics of tasks that generate failure.
+Meanwhile, from the perspective of scientists, an important question is how to make a transition more efficiently from a wasteful search to a productive search when troubleshooting failures.
+To better understand this issue, we draw on insights and findings from the psychology literature on problem-solving in the context of science (Klahr 2002; Klahr and Simon 1999; Simon, Langley and Bradshaw 1981).

 These studies have shown that solving scientific problems involves selective search using either domain-specific or general heuristics over a large space of possibilities, suggesting that the process of scientific discovery is not entirely unique but instead is a special case of the human problemsolving process (Simon 1992).
 Dunbar (1995)'s study shows that scientists use different heuristics to address inconsistent evidence or experimental failures, with substantial heterogeneity in the uses of different search modes by type of problem and social structure of labs.
-The study points out that scientists tend to search locally when addressing experimental problems (what we call data production failures).
+The study points out that scientists tend to search locally when addressing experimental tasks (what we call data production failures).
 Dunbar also reports that around 60% of the experiments had experienced technical problems, highlighting the need to address data production failure to increase the pace of science.
 Studies by Gorman (1986) and Klahr and Dunbar (1988) found that the presence of data error can slow down problem-solving by introducing another layer of uncertainty, leading to potentially wasteful replications of flawed experiments (a problem solving heuristic of "repeat and hope for the best").
 Because of high uncertainty, it is plausible that some unknown noise caused the failure and repeating the same process might, this time, produce a successful outcome.
 It is unclear when scientists should break out of this repeat-and-hope-for-the-best mode and change search strategies to overcome data production failure.

-The prior studies from the STS, sociology of work, and cognitive science literatures suggest that data production failure is common yet difficult to solve, and that situated knowledge may be crucial in solving failures.
+The prior studies from the STS, sociology of work, and pscyhology literatures suggest that data production failure is common yet difficult to solve, and that situational knowledge may be crucial in solving failures.
 Moreover, understanding the structure of the failure-solving process may be key to improving the data production process, which is essential for increasing the pace of science.
 Building on this perspective, we ask the following specific questions about scientists addressing data production failures: 1) how do scientists detect data production failures?
 2) what are the different types of data production failures?
 3) what are the common causes of the failures and how do scientists construct failure attributions?
 4) what are common solutions, and how are they applied?
 5) what are the conditions that generate faster solutions?
 The next section provides a detailed description of our empirical methods.